MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 ### Key Takeaways

 __Barriers to Data Export__: Partners struggled to export dashboard data independently.
-Although essential for advanced BI analysis, this data was only accessible through account managers, creating friction.
+Although essential for advanced BI analysis, this data was only accessible through account managers at Mentor Collective, creating friction.
 This lack of direct access reduced engagement, as partners were discouraged from logging in for insights.

-__Absence of “At-a-Glance” Data Views__: Partners needed quick data snapshots for reporting to decision-makers, but only account managers at Mentor Collective could access these.
-This gap similarly impacted engagement by limiting partners’ direct use of the platform.
+__Absence of “At-a-Glance” Data Views__: Partners needed quick data snapshots for reporting to decision-makers, but similarly to data export, only account managers could access these.
+This gap impacted engagement by limiting partners’ direct use of the platform.

 __Need for Disaggregated and Time-Specific Data__: The dashboard presented aggregated “all-time” metrics, while partners needed to observe data trends over specific periods and by student demographics to understand student journeys more effectively.